Deng Yingchao

 Deng Yingchao (邓颖超 (鄧穎超, Dèng Yǐngchāo, Dang6 Wing6-ciu1); 4 February 1904 – 11 July 1992) was the Chairwoman of the Chinese People's Political Consultative Conference from 1983 to 1988, a member of the Chinese Communist Party, and the wife of the first Chinese Premier, Zhou Enlai.

 Early life

 With ancestry in Guangshan County (光山縣), Henan, she was born Deng Wenshu (鄧文淑) in Nanning, Guangxi.
 Growing up in a poverty-stricken family, her father died when she was at a young age and her single mother taught and practiced medicine.
 Deng studied at Beiyang Women's Normal School.
 Deng participated as a team leader in the May Fourth Movement, where she met Zhou Enlai in 1919.
+During the May Fourth Movement, Deng held a pessimistic view of marriage believing that a woman's life effectively ended when she married.

+Deng was one of the founding members of the Awakening Society in September 1919.

-They married on 8 August 1925 in Guangzhou.
+Deng and Zhou married on 8 August 1925 in Guangzhou.
 Deng joined the Communist Youth League of China (CYL) in 1924 and became a member of the Chinese Communist Party (CCP) in 1925.
 After the White Terror massacres in 1927, Deng worked underground in Shanghai for five years.